-6.3.1.
-A missing episode should not be seen as an isolated incident, and will almost certainly be symptomatic of other issues in the child's life.
+- 6.3.1.
+A missing episode should not be seen as an isolated incident and will almost certainly be symptomatic of other issues in the child's life.
 It may also be related to occasions when other children have gone missing in terms of common 'push' or 'pull' factors.
-It is important to assess and link all available information to create the full picture, both for individual children and for networks in order to tackle the underlying issues and prevent future missing episodes.
+It is important to assess and link all available information to create the full picture, both for individual children and for networks in order to tackle the underlying issues and prevent future missing episodes. - 6.3.2.
+Child protection procedures apply if there are concerns that the child is "in need" (as defined in Section 17 of the Children Act 1989); "is suffering or is likely to suffer serious harm" (as defined in Section 47 of the same Act), or another circumstances where there is a safeguarding or wellbeing concerns for a child; a referral to the relevant children's social care department must be made.

-6.3.2.
-Child protection procedures apply: if there are concerns that the child is "in need" (as defined in Section 17 of the Children Act 1989) or "is suffering or is likely to suffer serious harm" (as defined in Section 47 of the same Act), a referral to the relevant children's social care department must be made.
 This will prompt consideration and decision on assessment and action in accordance with 'Working Together to Safeguard Children 2018'.